Hanabi-Live/hanabi-live/docs/FEATURES.md

 ## Other Options

-#### Board Game Arena Mode
+#### Keldon Mode

-* This makes the interface look more like the [Board Game Arena](https://en.boardgamearena.com/) implementation of Hanabi, in which all of the hands are grouped together in rows.
+* By default, the interface will look similar to the  [Board Game Arena](https://en.boardgamearena.com/) implementation of Hanabi, in which all of the hands are grouped together in rows.
+* In Keldon mode, the hands are distributed around the table, similar to how it would look if you were playing Hanabi in real-life.

 #### Color-Blind Mode